Frequently Asked Questions About Pediatric Speech Therapy

 That’s where we step in.

-We’re District Speech, a pediatric speech therapy clinic with a passion for helping children reach their fullest potential.
+We’re District Speech and Language Therapy, a speech therapy clinic in Washington DC with a passion for helping children reach their fullest potential in life.

-If you are thinking about putting your child in speech therapy, you’ve come to the right place.
+If you’re thinking about putting your child in speech therapy, you’ve come to the right place.

-In this article, we will address some of the most frequently asked questions regarding pediatric speech therapy.
+In this article, we will address some of the most frequently asked questions regarding pediatric speech therapy services.

-What Does A Speech Therapist For Children Treat?
+What Does A Pediatric Speech Therapist For Children ?

 • Articulation (speech sounds and intelligibility)